-Application Deadline is Monday, March 1, 2021, at 5 p.m.
+Application Deadline is Friday, February 3, 2023, at 5 p.m.

 The Neighborhood Project Grant Program is a competitive City program and the number and size of awards are limited to available funding.
-Projects that are clearly explained have a significant visual impact and demonstrate neighborhood involvement have a better chance in the competitive process, so please provide as much detailed information as possible.
+Projects that are clearly explained, have a significant visual impact, and demonstrate neighborhood involvement have a better chance in the competitive process, so please provide as much detailed information as possible.

-Applicants must complete an application and attach necessary supporting documentation.
+Applicants must complete an application and attach necessary supporting documentation of project information and costs.
 If submitting more than one application, indicate your desired priority for each project.
 Please read all of the program requirements carefully before filling out the application.

-Project Evaluation and Selection Deadline is Wednesday, March 31, 2021.
+Project Evaluation and Selection Deadline is Friday, February 20, 2023.